krichprollsch/php-dmtx/readme.md

 # php-dmtx

-Datamatrix reader/writer based on [libdmtx](http://www.libdmtx.org/).
+Datamatrix reader/writer based on [libdmtx](https://github.com/dmtx).

+⚠️ The installation of [dmtx-utils](https://github.com/dmtx/dmtx-utils) is required to use the lib.

 ## Install